ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 To grant access to the services a license is assigned to an individual user account.
 A license can be assigned by an administrator at the time of the user account is created or through Azure AD group-based licensing.
 Azure AD group-based licensing allows an Administrator to associate a license to a group.
 Any members within the group will be assigned that license automatically.
 When a user is removed from the group the license is removed.

-Licencing Design Decisions for all agencies and implementation types
+Licencing Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---